microsoft/VisualStudio2017Launch_KeynoteDemos/Redgate and Visual Studio 2017/readme.md

    <img src="media/2017-03-17_13-35-44.jpg" width="640" />

-7. Click on App Service name and enter $(WebSiteName)
+7. For App Service name and enter $(WebSiteName), for Packog or Folder browse to the BikeShare360.zip file with the ellipses.
+It should be something similar to $(System.DefaultWorkingDirectory)/RedgateDemoProj-Visual Studio-CI/drop/BikeSharing360.zip

    <img src="media/2017-03-17_13-37-13.jpg" width="640" />